Rory Stewart: Early life and education

-Stewart spent his early years in South Kensington, London before his family moved to Malaysia and then back to Hong Kong.
+Stewart spent his early years in South Kensington, London, before his family moved to Malaysia and then back to Hong Kong.
 He returned to Britain for boarding school from Malaysia at the age of 8, being educated at the Dragon School, in Oxford, and Eton College.

 He was taught martial arts and fencing by his father in Hyde Park.
 As a teenager, he was a member of the Labour Party.
 During his gap year in 1991, he served a short service limited commission in the Black Watch for five months as second lieutenant on probation.

-He studied medieval history under Maurice Keen and then philosophy, politics and economics under Jonathan Barnes at Balliol College, Oxford University.
+He read history at Balliol College, Oxford.
 While a student at Oxford, Stewart was a private tutor to Prince William and Prince Harry during the summer.
 He attended a single meeting of the Bullingdon Club before resigning after witnessing the behaviour of other members.

 Diplomatic career

 Indonesia and Montenegro

 After graduating, Stewart joined the Foreign Office.
-In Indonesia, he served as Second Secretary, Political/Economic in the British embassy in Jakarta from 1997 to 1999, during the Asian Financial Crisis and the fall of Suharto, working on issues related to East Timor independence.
-He was appointed at the age of 26 as the British Representative to Montenegro in the wake of the Kosovo campaign.
+He worked in the British embassy in Jakarta from 1997 to 1999.
+He was appointed in 1999 as the British Representative to Montenegro just after the Kosovo War.

-Some have suggested that Stewart was an employee of the Secret Intelligence Service (MI6) during his time as a British Representative to Montenegro – allegedly being recruited to MI6 shortly after he graduated from Oxford University.
+Some have suggested that Stewart was an employee of the Secret Intelligence Service (MI6) during his time as a British Representative to Montenegro – allegedly being recruited to MI6 shortly after he graduated from the University of Oxford.
 Stewart has said that his career progression and his father's work for MI6 might "give the appearance" that he worked for MI6, but says he did not work for MI6 while a diplomat.
 Stewart has acknowledged that due to the Official Secrets Act, even if he had worked for MI6, he would not be able to admit it.
+A former aide to Seema Kennedy reported that, as an MP, Stewart climbed out of her fifth-floor window in the Norman Shaw Buildings to enter his locked office next door despite the outside wall being bare; "[t]o this day I have no idea how he managed to do it".

 Iraq

-After the 2003 invasion of Iraq, Stewart was appointed as the Coalition Provisional Authority Deputy Governorate Co-ordinator in Maysan and Deputy Governorate Co-ordinator/Senior Advisor in Dhi Qar in 2003, both of which are provinces in southern Iraq.
+Following the 2003 invasion of Iraq, Stewart was appointed as the Coalition Provisional Authority Deputy Governorate Co-ordinator in Maysan, a province of southern Iraq, in 2003.
 He was posted initially to the KOSB Battlegroup then to the Light Infantry.
 His responsibilities included holding elections, resolving tribal disputes, and implementing development projects.
-He faced growing unrest and an incipient civil war from his base in a Civil-Military Co-operation (CIMIC) compound in Al Amarah, and in May 2004 was in command of his compound in Nasiriyah when it was besieged by Sadrist militia.
-He was awarded the Order of the British Empire (OBE) for his services during this period.
+He faced growing unrest and an incipient civil war from his base in a Civil-Military Co-operation (CIMIC) compound in Al Amarah, and in May 2004 was in command of his compound in Nasiriyah when it was besieged by Sadrist Movement militia.
+He was appointed an Officer of the Order of the British Empire (OBE) for his services during this period.
 While Stewart initially supported the Iraq War, the international coalition's inability to achieve a more humane, prosperous state led him in retrospect to believe the invasion had been a mistake.